Priscilla Hiss: Personal life and death

 William L. Marbury Jr. wrote of Priscilla Hiss: I carried away an impression of a rather self-assertive woman, who had no intention of letting Alger "steal the show"...
 I got the impression that he felt it wiser that his mother and Priscilla should not be too near one another.
 Mrs. Charles Hiss was a rather masterful character in her own right, and Priscilla was not exactly the type of a submissive daughter-in-law.
 After the Hiss Case, Priscilla Hiss used to leave son Tony to stay at the home of Alger Hiss's personal attorney Helen Lehman Buttenweiser and psychiatrist Dr. Viola W. Bernard.
 (Buttenweiser's uncle, New York Governor Herbert H. Lehman, served on the same "Committee for the Marshall Plan" as Alger Hiss during 1948.
 Bernard's family, the Wertheims, included Henry Morgenthau Jr., boss of Harry Dexter White, and Maurice Wertheim and his daughter Barbara W. Tuchman, whose daughter Jessica Matthews later headed the Carnegie Endowment for International Peace half a century after Alger Hiss had.)

+One of her cousin's was Sarah ("Sally") Flanders, wife of Dr. Donald ("Moll") Flanders, who "took messages from Sally to her cousin Priscilla, who was under surveillance because her husband was Alger Hiss."

 Hiss died age 81 on October 14, 1984, at St. Vincent's Hospital in Manhattan.